garettB/TELUS_IoT_Getting_Started/README.md

 ### Download the Avnet Azure IoT Client
 Avnet has created a client for the TELUS IoT starter kit that, with a couple of configuration tweaks, is ready to compile and load onto your IoT board.

-Get the client downloaded by running the following from the command-line:
+Get the client downloaded by running the following from the command-line, this will create a folder with loads of files, so be sure to run the command in a folder that works for you:
 1. `mbed import https://github.com/Avnet/azure-iot-mbed-client`
 Note: In Windows you may need to prepend that command with `python -m`